-Safety and Quality Management Systems
+Safety and Quality Management Systems for Aviation Service Providers

-My value is in getting you to level 4 of the FAA's maturity ladder (see above) by performing the following tasks:
+Our value is in getting you to level 4 of the FAA's maturity ladder (see above) by performing the following tasks:

-Having assisted hundreds of aviation service providers integrate and adopt the SMS into their operations, I have learned that the most important predictors of success are team cohesion and the desire to be the best they can be.
+Having assisted hundreds of aviation service providers integrate and adopt the SMS into their operations, we have learned that the most important predictors of success are team cohesion and the desire to be the best they can be.
 In the right hands, the SMS is a highly effective tool that improves hazard awareness, raises morale and builds ownership.
 In the wrong hands, the SMS may provide a false sense of security and overconfidence that can lead to lost opportunities and poor results.

 "SMS is all about decision-making.
 Thus it has to be a decision-maker's tool, not a traditional safety program separate and distinct from business and operational decision making.
 Safety beings from both the top down and the bottom up.
 Everyone from the receptionist, ramp worker, pilot, manager, and FAA inspector has a role to perform", (FAA).

-Call or Email Me Today
+Call or Email Us Today

 (714) 334-4441 JOHN@SMS4AVIATION.COM